extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/ipf_cli/advanced_cli.rst

     tags: []
     uid: action:bwc-topology:switch_add

-Every action in these packs have *Required* and *Optional* paramters.
-These paramters can either be accessed using ``st2 action get <pack-name>.<action-name>`` or ``st2 run <pack-name>.<action-name> -h`` command.
+Most of the actions have *Required* and *Optional* parameters.
+These parameters can either be accessed using ``st2 action get <pack-name>.<action-name>`` or ``st2 run <pack-name>.<action-name> -h`` command.

 .. note::
-    In some actions parameters are mutually exclusive hence they are placed in optional parameters section.
-For example: in following example fabric name or host (switch IP) are required, but are mutually exclusive.
+    In some actions parameters are mutually exclusive.
+Hence, they are placed in optional parameters section.
+For example, in following example either fabric name or host (switch IP) are required, but are mutually exclusive.

 .. code-block:: guess